 This post is part of my video blog and you can find more information about this video.

-We use the Riden RD6006 Bench Power Supply for supplying voltage for testing.
+We use the Riden RD6006 Bench Power Supply to supply 5V for our test circuit.

 We use the EEVblog BM2257 Digital Multimeter to measure voltage.